 Inpatient treatment is highly effective in drug treatment due to the strict routines you observe and the intensive treatment methodologies.
 You are less likely to relapse under inpatient treatment and are better equipped to handle cravings and triggers.

 Outpatient Drug Rehabilitation

-These programs are less intensive than the inpatient option; they are usually an alternative to or a follow up for inpatient treatment for individuals requiring intensive services.
+These programs are less intensive than the inpatient option; they are usually an alternative to or a follow-up for inpatient treatment for individuals requiring intensive services.
 You aren’t required to relocate under outpatient rehab, but you attend your sessions according to a strict schedule.
-Therefore, these programs aren’t ideal for people battling persisting addictions.
+Therefore, these programs aren’t ideal for people battling persistent addictions.
 On the other hand, this program might be perfect for you if you have a robust support system at home.
 Some outpatient rehab variations include:

 Partial hospitalization is one of the viable options available to opiate addicts.
 These programs cater to patients who don’t require the level and intensity of service that inpatient residential programs provide.
 As such, you receive effective treatments without an overnight stay or living at the addiction treatment facility, like in inpatient treatment programs.
 Partial hospitalization typically offers more treatment time than a standard outpatient treatment program.